loverajoel/jstips/_posts/en/2016-xx-xx-reduce-function-usage-recap.md

 */
 ```

-I hope this approach can give you another approach of using reduce() function for your own needs.
+I hope this approach can give you another idea of using reduce() function for your own needs.

-You reduce function could handle an history of each computation by instance as it is done in Ramdajs with [scan](http://ramdajs.com/docs/#scan) function
+Your reduce function could handle an history of each computation by instance as it is done in Ramdajs with [scan](http://ramdajs.com/docs/#scan) function

 [JSFiddle to play with](https://jsfiddle.net/darul75/81tgt0cd/)